Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 A person loading a large cart with multiple packages and items at a wholesale store

 When I first started buying pasta, rice, and paper products in bulk, I was amazed at how quickly the savings increased.
-A 10-pound bag of rice might cost more upfront than a 1-pound bag, but the price per pound was almost half!
+A 10-pound bag of rice might cost more upfront than a 1-pound bag, but the price per pound is almost half!
 This approach isn’t without challenges, though.
 Many people struggle with storage space or worry about food going bad before they can use it all.

-Smart bulk buying focuses on items that won’t spoil quickly.
-Think shelf-stable foods like dried beans, cereal, and non-perishables such as canned goods, laundry detergent, and toilet paper.
 Just be careful not to fall into the trap of buying perishable items that might go to waste or purchasing so much that you tie up too much money upfront.
 With some planning, bulk buying can become your secret weapon for building savings without sacrificing quality.

 The Basics of Buying in Bulk